andiosika/SQL_Hypothesis_Testing_Workflow/README.md

 Discounts were distributed as follows:

     0.00    1317
-    0.01       1
-    0.02       2
-    0.03       3
-    0.04       1
     0.05     185
-    0.06       1
     0.10     173
     0.15     157
     0.20     161
     0.25     154

-**The sample sizes associated with discounts .01, .02, .03, .04 and .06 are relatively nominal <4, and will be dropped as without a normal or comperable dataset to evaulate their impact in comparison with the other groups.**

  # Distributions appear roughly equal across all discount levels: